yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Am I correct to interpret that you started at Grab after graduation?
 What internships did you do during your studies?

 Yes I worked at Grab for two years after graduation, you can check out my LinkedIn.
-In Year 2 I did CVWO, Year 3 NOC in Silicon Valley for EasilyDo (now called Edison), Year 4 I was a Game Producer (non programmer!) in SUTD Game Lab (previously MIT Gambit program).
+Regarding university internships, Year 2 I did CVWO, Year 3 NOC in Silicon Valley for EasilyDo (now called Edison), Year 4 I was a Game Producer (non-programmer!) in SUTD Game Lab (previously MIT Gambit program).
 Back during my time, overseas internships weren't common.
 The number of Google and FB interns each year was fewer than 10.

 ### I'm also curious about what you do in your role as a Front End engineer, and why you decided to work at Facebook?

 As a Front End Engineer at Facebook, I primarily write JavaScript and some Hack (PHP with types).
 Being at Facebook is fun because I get to do front end work which isn't product, such as building React-based design systems, front end tooling, lint rules, CSS frameworks (Infima), Static site generators (Docusaurus).

 Facebook is the leader in terms of front end web technologies.
 If you develop on the web, you would more likely than not, be using some of Facebook's open source work, whether directly or not.
 There's React, Flux, Jest, GraphQL, React Native, Docusaurus, Draft.js, Relay, Flow, just to name a few.
-By working at Facebook, I also got the chance to work on Docusaurus and for a year, led the development of Docusaurus v2, which is one of the projects I am most proud of in my career.
+By working at Facebook, I also got the chance to work on Docusaurus and for two years, led the development of Docusaurus v2, which is one of the projects I am most proud of in my career.
 Today, Docusaurus is powering most of Facebook's open source websites.
 Many of the open source leaders I look up to were also at Facebook.
 I got to contribute to many high profile open source front end projects by Facebook and also work alongside the creator of React (Jordan Walke) on improving the front end of Facebook's Ads Interfaces.
 Not to mention that Facebook employees will be the first to dogfood React's new APIs and participate in design discussions and influence the future roadmap of React.

 On the culture and working environment front, I have always vibed with Facebook's hacker culture and products more than Google's, so naturally I chose Facebook over Google even though their offers were comparable and I was given a chance to work on Google's search results page.